ionutms/KiCAD_Symbol_Generator/README.md

 ### Usage

-1. Prepare your CSV file with resistor data (see `resistor.csv` for example format).
+1. Prepare your CSV file with component data (see `resistor.csv` or `capacitor.csv` for example formats).
 2. Run the script:

    ```
-   python kicad_resistor_symbol_generator.py
+   python kicad_symbol_generator.py
    ```

-3. The script will generate a `RESISTORS_DATA_BASE.kicad_sym` file in the same directory.
+3. The script will generate a `.kicad_sym` file in the same directory.

 ### CSV File Format